 Everyone I’ve played with has been very understanding that I was a new player.
 Everyone was polite.
 Your voice chat is open during this experience so you can freely talk to your opponent.
 Anyone you enjoyed playing with you can send a friend request to and request a re-match!

 Can you workout with Eleven Table Tennis?
 Is Eleven Table Tennis a Fitness Game?

 There are tons of fitness games in the VR stores, and Eleven Table Tennis might not be the first game that comes to mind for fitness, but let me assure you this game can get you a decent workout!

 When you first start the game you will likely be missing a lot of shots.
 The game stops and your heart rate slows.
 Keep with it and you will get a good flow of hitting the ball back for extended time periods.
 You are moving around a lot more than you would be sitting on the couch, even when starting.
 If you stick with the game and keep a steady flow of back and forth hitting going you can expect a decent workout.

 I recommend if you are new to the game and finding a hard flow happening, try some of the mini-games where the ball machine just keeps rapidly shooting.
 You will get your heart rate up regardless of your skill level this way.

 The Virtual Reality Institute of Health and Exercise rate this game as equal to doing Ellipticals or 4-6 Kcal/Min.

 There is no movement in this game beyond you serving the ping pong ball back and forth and hitting the ball with your paddle.
 Because there is minimal movement, there is little concern for motion sickness issues.

-Eleven Table Tennis should not cause any motion sickness issues, but your experience may be different.
+Eleven Table Tennis should not cause any motion sickness issues.